Veterinary Technology – Wildlife Rehabilitation

 Program Specific Requirements & Additional Information

-- Rabies vaccine series and titre prior to start of program (at student’s expense).
+• Rabies vaccine series or titre prior to start of program (at student’s expense).
+The rabies vaccinations/titre should be started in May or June, and proof is due by August 1.

 Important Information for Applicants

-- Applicants who already have a Veterinary Technician diploma may apply directly into the 3rd year.
-Please apply via OCAS into Semester 5.
+Applicants who already hold a Veterinary Technician diploma may apply directly into the third year by selecting Semester 5 through OCAS.

 Tuition, Fees & Payments